 Norfolk and Norwich University Hospitals NHS Foundation Trust chief executive, Sam Higginson, said: ‘She was a wonderful person and a caring and conscientious nurse, who loved to teach and mentor students.
 She will be terribly missed.’

-Healthcare assistant Becky Regan died shortly after giving birth to her fourth child.
+Healthcare assistant Becky Regan died shortly after giving birth to her fourth child in February 2021.

 Ms Regan worked at North Tyneside Hospital and was remembered by family and colleagues with a minute’s silence on 5 February.